 click here for a map and directions.
 Also

-A visitor writes: "They make there own pies, jams and syrups for
+Comments from a visitor on July 02, 2016: "They make there own pies, jams and syrups for

 people to buy.
 I went this morning and had a wonderful visit.
 Please put